christianityorigins/website/blog/_posts/2015-01-01-reclaiming-particularism.md

 Then even introduce class and materialism as the final disruption.
 For example, the moral policing system depends on gatekeepers controlling the category of representation.
 "Whiteness" serves a critical function for the ruling class: it prevents class solidarity.
 If you shift the frame to class, they have no special standing.
 A politician, university administrator, or professor has zero authority to speak for working-class interests—they're the class enemy regardless of their ethnicity.

 **Conclusion**

+There is a reason that the disparate European peoples in America were labeled "white" instead of just "European".
+This term was chosen deliberately to turn disparate groups of people with unique heritages and cultures into an easily controllable monolith.
+The solution to this is a return to ethnic particularism.

 Ethnic particularism does not require liking your fellow Europeans or feeling any broad kinship with them.
 It is modular, conditional, and narrowly ethnic: you advocate for your specific people—or your own ancestral mix, such as Celto-Germanic or Anglo-Slavic.
 In this sense, ethnic particularism is precisely what defeats universalism's grip (appointed representatives and internal moral police).
 You advocate for your specific group's interests because you occupy that structural position and it serves your material outcomes.